Birth Control Overview

 Birth Control Introduction

 The practice of birth control or preventing pregnancy is as old as human existence.
-For centuries, humans have relied upon their imagination to avoid pregnancy.
+For centuries, humans have attempted to avoid pregnancy.

 This overview discusses the main methods of contraception (birth control) used in the United States and their advantages and disadvantages.